 - Report Date label should mention when the report was created

-- Incident number label should mention the unique ID assigned by ITSM tool/ Service Desk tool
+- Incident number label should mention the unique ID assigned by the ITSM tool/ Service Desk tool

-- Major incident label should mention the values “Yes/ No”, referring if the incident is major incident or not.
+- The major incident label should mention the values “Yes/ No”, referring if the incident is a major incident or not.

-- Need for exculpation label should mention the values “Yes/ No”, referring if the incident ticket has a valid reason for exculpation.
+- The need for exculpation label should mention the values “Yes/ No”, referring to if the incident ticket has a valid reason for exculpation.

-- Reason for exculpation label should describe the detailed reason explaining why the incident ticket should be exculpated.
+- The reason for the exculpation label should describe the detailed reason explaining why the incident ticket should be exculpated.

-- Stakeholders involved in bridge call label should mention the details of the stakeholders SME name, Position, Contact number and contact email.
+- Stakeholders involved in the bridge call label should mention the details of the stakeholder’s SME name, Position, Contact number, and contact email.

 - Incident start time label should mention the time when the incident started